 What are nutraceuticals?

-"Nutraceuticals appear to be of benefit in both the treatment and prevention of disease."
+"Nutraceuticals may to be beneficial in both the treatment and prevention of disease."

 How much experience is there with the use of nutraceuticals in pets?

-Various nutraceuticals have been in use in pets for several decades.
-Others are only just being introduced to veterinary medicine.
+Some nutraceuticals have been used in pets for several decades, while others are only just being introduced to veterinary medicine.

 What species of animals are being treated regularly with nutraceuticals?